Paul-Absmanner/ChessMaster-Discord-bot/README.md

 ### Step 2: Create a Bot in the Discord Developer Portal

 1. Visit the [Discord Developer Portal](https://discord.com/developers/applications).
-2. Create a new application, then add a bot user.
+2. Create a new application.
 3. On the left sidebar, select Bot und press **Reset Token**.
 Replace the **TOKEN** value in the **.env** with it.
 4. On the left sidebar, select OAuth2.
 From the **OAuth2 URL Generator** scopes List select **bot** and **applications.commands**